kcui1995/aseMECP/README.md

 ```

 ### II.
 Optimization
 With the `MECPPenalty` calculator set up, one can perform the MECP optimization using ASE's optimization module as usual.
-The following example uses the LBFGS optimizer, and set the convergence criteria to all forces less than 0.03 eV/angstrom.
+The following example uses the LBFGS optimizer, and set the convergence criteria as when all forces less than 0.03 eV/angstrom.
 ```python
 from ase.optimize import LBFGS